-In order to integrate seamlessly a virtual object in a real scene (i.e. synthesize a Mixed Reality image), we need to simulate accurately the interactions of the virtual object with the illumination of the scene.
-Furthermore, to manipulate realistically existing images, knowledge of illuminant directions is necessary both in image based computer graphics, and in computer vision for shape reconstruction.
+In order to integrate seamlessly a virtual object in a real scene (i.e., synthesize an Augmented Reality image [1]), we need to simulate accurately the interactions of the virtual object with the illumination of the scene.
+Furthermore, to manipulate realistically existing images, knowledge of illuminant directions is necessary both in image-based computer graphics, and in computer vision for shape reconstruction.

 This problem is particularly hard for diffuse (Lambertian) surfaces and directional light sources and cannot be solved using local information only.
 Lambertian reflectance is the most common type of reflectance.
-In this work we concentrate on directional light sources because they have the most pronounced effects in the appearance of a scene and any errors in their estimation will cause noticeable errors and inconsistencies in the resulting Mixed Reality images.
-Previous methods that estimate multiple light sources require images of a calibration object of given shape (typically spheres) which needs to be removed from the scene and might cause artifacts.
+In this work we concentrate on directional light sources because they have the most pronounced effects in the appearance of a scene and any errors in their estimation will cause noticeable errors and inconsistencies in the resulting Augmented Reality images.
+Previous methods that estimate multiple light sources require images of a calibration object of given shape (typically a sphere) which needs to be removed from the scene and might cause artifacts.
 Instead, our method relies on partial knowledge of the geometry of the scene and can be used on objects of arbitrary shape.
-This allows us to possibly use any diffuse object of the scene for illumination calibration.
+This allows us to possibly use any diffuse object in the scene for illumination calibration.
 We present a new method that integrates information from shadows and shading in the presence of strong directional sources of illumination.
-The shadow based method utilizes brightness variations inside the shadows cast by the object, whereas the shading based method utilizes brightness variations on the directly illuminated portions of the object.
+The shadow-based method utilizes brightness variations inside the shadows cast by the object, whereas the shading-based method utilizes brightness variations on the directly illuminated portions of the object.
 The proposed integrated method is both more accurate and more general in its applicability, than the two methods applied separately.

 In the last few years, there has been an increased interest in estimating the reflectance properties and the illumination conditions of a scene based on images of the scene.
-The interest in computing illuminant directions first arose from shape from shading applications, and focused on recovering a single light source [6, 11, 32, 21].
+The interest in computing illuminant directions first arose from shape from shading applications, and focused on recovering a single light source [7,12,20,31].
 However, illumination in most real scenes is more complex and it is very likely to have a number of co-existing light sources in a scene.
-An early attempt to recover a more general illumination description [7], modeled multiple light sources as a polynomial distribution.
-A discussion of the various types of light sources can be found in [10].
-With the advent of Image Based Modeling and Rendering (IMBR) methods in Computer Graphics, it quickly became apparent that accuracy, photorealism and generality of many IMBR applications depends on the knowledge of such properties and parameters.

-As a result a number of methods were proposed, which recovered illumination parameters or reflectance properties of the scene in the form of BRDFs (Bidirectional Reflectance Functions) [3, 30, 29, 24, 13, 20, 14, 9, 26, 4, 15, 22].
-Most of these methods are geared towards the production of high quality images, requiring extensive data collection with the use of specialized equipment [3, 4, 30, 29] and off-line processing [9, 15], or have particularly restrictive assumptions, e.g. a single light source [14, 22].
+An early attempt to recover a more general illumination description [8], modeled multiple light sources as a polynomial distribution.
+A discussion of the various types of light sources can be found in [11].
+With the advent of Image Based Modeling and Rendering (IMBR) methods in Computer Graphics, it quickly became apparent that accuracy, photorealism, and generality of many IMBR applications depends on the knowledge of such properties and parameters.
+As a result a number of methods were proposed, which recovered illumination parameters or reflectance properties of the scene in the form of BRDFs (Bidirectional Reflectance Distribution Functions) [4,5,10,14-16,19,21,23,25,28,29].
+Most of these methods are geared towards the production of high quality images, requiring extensive data collection with the use of specialized equipment [4,5,28,29] and off-line processing [10,16], or have particularly restrictive assumptions, e.g., a single light source [21].
 Such methods would not be of use if only one or a few images of the scene are available.
-More relevant work is the system proposed by [13], aimed at interactive relighting of indoor scenes, requiring knowledge of complete scene geometry and using fast radiosity methods.
+More relevant work is the system proposed by [14], aimed at interactive relighting of indoor scenes, requiring knowledge of complete scene geometry and using fast radiosity methods.
 Radiosity computations in a complex outdoor scene, even if accurate geometry was known, would be prohibitively slow.